- 01283 537123

 - Whether the proposed company name is available and acceptable

-- Statement of first directors, secretary, and registered office (Form IN01 - Application to register a private or public company)
+- Statement of first directors, secretary, and registered office

 - Articles of Association, including relevant rights and restrictions on shares of each class (if more than one), and conditions relating to directors.